Hugh Denys: The "Chamber System" of Royal Finance

 It is clear that Denys re-invested these funds in real-estate as a bare trustee for the King, using a group of feoffees (persons to whom grants of freehold property are made), many of whom were close to the King.
 That is to say the King must have had absolute confidence in him that he would not misappropriate the funds, for as a bare trustee, no written agreement would have existed.

 The existence of such a system, where the courtiers of the Privy Chamber started to control the national finances, was instrumental in the creation of the Tudor depotism.

 Hugh Denys a Citizen of London

 Hugh Denys was a citizen of the City of London.
 As a member of the Grocer's guild, he may possibly have been in commerce prior to his royal service.
+Denys was also keeper of the palace at Wanstead Hall.

 Appointment as Verger of Windsor Castle

 Hugh Denys held the post of Verger of Windsor Castle, as evidenced by the Letters & Papers of Henry VIII.
 The sale documentation relating to Gray's Inn confirms this, referring to Denys as "Verger of Windsor Castle".
 The duties of the office of Verger were to carry the "verge", or rod (from Latin virga, twig, rod) of office before a bishop, dean or other dignitary in ceremonies and processions and most especially before the king at the annual Garter Ceremony.